sujeetsr/backbone-form-helper/README.md

 ##Backbone Form Helper##

-A library to render html form fields using backbone, similar to Rails form helpers.
+A library to render html form fields using backbone.js, similar to Rails form helpers.
 Given a Backbone model `contact`, form fields can be generated within underscore templates like this:

         <% BackboneFormHelper.form(contact, function(f) { %>